-Support zoning decisions that enable property owners to add additional dwellings or a small businesses to their property, while maintaining original primary buildings.
+Support zoning decisions that enable property owners to add additional dwellings or a small business to their property, while maintaining original primary buildings.
 Improve the bicycle network, connecting the neighborhood with its mixed-use corridors, Downtown, the Salado Creek Greenway, the Historic Eastside Cemeteries, and Hays Street Bridge.
 Direct most new growth, including higher density mixed-use development to areas next to the primary transportation corridors.
-Support new small scale infill housing and very small businesses throughout the neighborhood.
+Support new, small-scale infill housing and very small businesses throughout the neighborhood.
 Improve commercial and mixed-use main streets as places for residents to spend time, interact, and find convenient goods and services.
 Improve basic infrastructure such as street lighting and the sidewalk network.
 Improve options for acquiring healthy food close to the neighborhood.

-Provide property tax relief to residents that are most vulnerable to increasing property taxes.
+Provide property tax relief to residents who are most vulnerable to increasing property taxes.

-Neighborhood Profile and Priorities: Government Hill, Exhibit 4
+Neighborhood Profile and Priorities: Government Hill

-Special Thanks to every Government Hill Area resident and stakeholder who spent time and energy speaking with Planning Department staff throughout the Eastside Community Area planning process and to the numerous area residents and stakeholders who contributed to this document by meeting with the Planning Department.
+Special thanks to every Government Hill Area resident and stakeholder who spent time and energy speaking with Planning Department staff throughout the Eastside Community Area planning process and to the residents and stakeholders who contributed to this document by meeting with the Planning Department.

 Government Hill is a diverse and historic community that was originally developed between the 1890s and 1930s, along with the establishment and growth of Fort Sam Houston.
-Government Hill includes an official historic district and over thirty historic landmarks.
+Government Hill includes an official historic district and over 30 historic landmarks.

-The neighborhood is close to amenities and employment areas, such as Downtown, Pearl, the River Walk, and Fort Sam Houston.
+The neighborhood is close to amenities and employment areas, such as Downtown, Pearl, the River Walk, and Joint Base San Antonio (JBSA)-Fort Sam Houston.
 Government Hill has a grid pattern of blocks, with buildings oriented to the streets, making it relatively walkable.
-It does however have some barriers between it and local destinations, including the Union Pacific switching yards, Fort Sam Houston, US 281, and I-35.
+It does however have some barriers between it and local destinations, including the Union Pacific East Yard, JBSA-Fort Sam Houston, US Highway 281, and I-35.
 Government Hill has experienced a relatively large amount of new construction and home rehabilitation in the last decade.

-A small northwestern portion of the neighborhood between Broadway Avenue and Austin Street north of I-35, is within the Midtown Area Regional Center Plan boundary.
+A small northwestern portion of the neighborhood between Broadway and Austin Street north of I-35, was included in the Midtown Area Regional Center Plan boundary, and that plan includes a "Neighborhood Profile and Priorities" for that area.
 This area is comprised mainly of large institutional, storage, retail, and multi-family uses.

-- Walkable grid pattern of blocks with buildings oriented to the street. - Historic and cultural values are preserved in the built environment. - Proximity to Downtown, Fort Sam Houston, Pearl, and the River Walk. - Pedestrian-oriented buildings and small businesses on New Braunfels Avenue. - Active neighborhood associations and a large number of residents actively engaged with the associations and the City of San Antonio.
+- Walkable grid pattern of blocks with buildings oriented to the street. - Historic and cultural values are preserved in the built environment. - Proximity to Downtown, JBSA-Fort Sam Houston, Pearl, and the River Walk. - Pedestrian-oriented buildings and small businesses on New Braunfels Avenue. - An active neighborhood association and a large number of residents actively engaged in the community and with the City of San Antonio.

 Government Hill's population declined substantially between 1960 and 2010.
 Most of the homes in Government Hill were built before 1960, and there are a large number of homes dating to the 1930s and earlier.
-Government Hill has a diverse housing stock, including single-family homes, small multi-family plexes, and townhomes.
+Government Hill has a diverse housing stock, including single-family homes, small multi-family complexes, and townhomes.
 In the late 2000s much of the neighborhood residential areas were downzoned to only allow single-family uses.
-Buyers are increasingly willing to pay more to live or own property in
+Buyers are increasingly willing to pay more to live or own property in Government Hill.

-Government Hill.
 Accordingly, property values and property taxes are increasing relatively rapidly.
-Up to a few hundred new dwellings are scheduled for construction as part of a large development near New Braunfels Avenue that will offer additional housing options, and there is a substantial amount of vacant and underutilized land next to primary transportation corridors that can absorb additional housing demand.
+Up to a few hundred new dwelling units are currently under construction as part of a large multi-family development on Quitman Street near New Braunfels Avenue that will offer additional housing options.
+There is a substantial amount of vacant and underutilized land next to primary transportation corridors that can absorb additional housing demand.